 Does any of this feel familiar?

-- Our end users struggle to find the dashboards they’re looking for in my Tableau Server/Online environment.
+- Our end users struggle to find the dashboards they’re looking for in my Tableau Server / Tableau Cloud environment.

 - Stakeholders are confused as to which dashboard(s) should be the source of the truth for reporting.